Slides 📊

 12.3.
-One-Way ANOVA F-Test and Its Relationship to Two-Sample t-Tests
+ANOVA F-Test and Its Relationship to Two-Sample t-Tests

-We’ve developed the theoretical foundation for ANOVA by decomposing total variability into between-group and within-group components.
-Now we can construct the actual hypothesis test that will tell us whether observed differences in sample means are statistically significant or could reasonably be attributed to random variation.
+We have developed the theoretical foundation for ANOVA by decomposing total variability into between-group and within-group components.
+Now we are ready to construct the hypothesis test that will tell us whether observed differences in sample means are statistically significant.

 Road Map 🧭